kata-containers/www.katacontainers.io/src/pages/blog/switchboard-oracles-and-kata-containers.md

 - **Virtualized Isolation**: Each oracle runs within its own lightweight virtual machine, relying on complete kernel isolation.
 This isolation minimizes the likelihood of cross-container exploits that could jeopardize data integrity.

-- **Negligible Performance Overhead**: Unlike traditional VMs, Kata maintains a light footprint, ensuring that security improvements do not come at the expense of performance.
+- **Negligible Performance Overhead**: Unlike traditional VMs, Kata maintains a light resource footprint, ensuring that security improvements do not come at the expense of performance.

 - **Seamless Integration with Container Ecosystems**: Kata Containers integrate effortlessly with Docker and Kubernetes, allowing us to enhance security without disrupting our existing workflows.